Sudan Wants Improved Relations With U.S.

 KELEMEN: He argues that this issue should never have been connected to the North-South peace process.
 But the Obama administration did use it as leverage with Khartoum to make sure that the North kept its promises to allow a fair independence vote in the South.
 Secretary of State Hillary Clinton is expected to begin the process of removing Sudan from the list once the results are in from that referendum and once Sudan accepts the outcome.

-Secretary HILLARY CLINTON (Department of State): The United States and many other nations were encouraged by the peaceful execution of the referendum in the South.
+HILLARY CLINTON: The United States and many other nations were encouraged by the peaceful execution of the referendum in the South.
 And we hope to continue working with the government in Khartoum on the remaining issues, which are many.

 KELEMEN: Her spokesman, P.J.
 Crowley, says while there was a spirit of cooperation in the meeting yesterday, building normal relations takes time.